thomasgladwin/Warped-Circular-Motion-for-stimuli/README.md

 # geomaker

 This is a simple but very generalizable function to parametrically generate abstract geometric stimuli.
 Useful for conditioning experiments for instance.
-The implementation is in R and also pots the figure using the ggplot2 library.
+The implementation is in R and also plots the figure using the ggplot2 library.

 The function requires: library(ggplot2).